 - Lightly grease bread pan.
 Place dough a floured working surface.
 Roll dough to a rectangle 20 x 12-inches.
-Spread 1/4 cup melted butter over dough.
+Spread 1/4 cup softened butter over dough.

-- Toss together apples, brown sugar and cinnamon.
-Evenly distribute apple mixture over dough.
+- Filling: Toss together apples, brown sugar and cinnamon.
+Evenly distribute apple mixture over buttered dough.

 - Cut rectangle in half lengthwise (the long way).
 Cut each half into 5 strips vertically.
-Make two stakes using the 10 strips of dough.
+Make two stacks using the 10 strips of dough.
 Cut each stack into three parts.

 - Place the stacks on their sides in the prepared bread pan.
 Stagger stacks, or simply file them in rows.
 Pour any apple cinnamon sugar mixture that may have escaped into the bread pan.